-In 2009, the Canadian Institute of Chartered Accountants ("CICA") amended Section 3862, Financial Instruments - Disclosures that includes additional disclosure requirements about fair value measurements for financial instruments and liquidity risk disclosures.
-These amendments entail a three level hierarchy that takes into account the significance of the inputs used in making the fair value measurements.
-The adoption of this standard did not have a material impact on the Company's financial statements.
+Additional disclosure on the measurement of fair value of financial instruments has been provided in Note 10, including classification within a three level hierarchy that takes into account the significance of the inputs used in making the fair value measurements.
 The three levels of the fair value hierarchy are described below.